 (2) Any payment made under the principal Act before the commencement of this Act is declared to be and to have always been as valid as it would have been if it were made after the commencement of this Act.

 ”.

-6 On the date as at which this compilation was prepared, the Public Sector Reform Act 2010 s.
-89 had not come into operation.
-It reads as follows:

-89. Various references to “Minister for Public Sector Management” amended

-(1) This section amends the Acts listed in the Table.

-(2) In the provisions listed in the Table delete “Minister for Public Sector Management” and insert:

-Public Sector Commissioner

-Table